marvbloke/eMBee-BASIC/README.md

 Still to come
 ```
 ABS(number) e.g. ABS(-6)-> 6
-BEEP (to drive the buzzer on pin 5)
 CHR$ (converting ASCII numbers to characters)
 User defined graphics - altering the built in characters for rudimentary text-based graphics